jjdmol/LOFAR/CEP/PyBDSM/doc/source/write_catalog.rst

 The information included in the Gaussian and source catalogs varies by format and can include the following quantities.

 .. note::
-    For ACSII, CSV, and FITS formats, the reference frequency (in Hz) and equinox are stored in the header of the catalog.
-The header in ASCII and CSV catalogs is the first few lines of the catalog.
+    For ACSII and FITS formats, the reference frequency (in Hz) and equinox are stored in the header of the catalog.
+The header in ASCII catalogs is the first few lines of the catalog.
 For FITS catalogs, this information is stored in the comments as well as in the FREQ0 and EQUINOX keywords in the primary header.

 * **Gaus_id:** a unique number that identifies the Gaussian, starting from zero